gt3/retake/README.md

   - Transforms - provide an integrated way to compose and apply algorithmic transformations to data structures.
   - List Zipper - facilitates efficient traversal and updates to encompassing linear data structure.

 That's very much the gist of it!
-Checkout the code examples below.
+Try code examples below.

 By the way, it should be clear that list-based structures are primarily purposed for sequential access unlike Vectors that are index-based.